okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/archive-set-up-self-service-registration/main/index.md

 ## Configure registration in the Okta Sign-In Widget

-### Configure registration in a custom sign-in page in the Okta-hosted Widget
+### Configure registration in a custom sign-in page in the Okta-hosted widget

 If you left the [**Add to Sign-In Widget**](#enable-and-configure-a-self-service-registration-policy) check box clear when you configured the registration policy, then you need to configure a link using JavaScript in the **Customize Sign-In Page** HTML editor.